Maps & Guidebooks

-The Cycling the Erie Canal Guidebook from Parks & Trails New York is a comprehensive guide to cycling the Canalway Trail.
-Easy to tuck in a bike bag and take with you.
+The Cycling the Erie Canal Guidebook and cycletheeriecanal.com from Parks & Trails New York are comprehensive guides to cycling the Canalway Trail.
+The guidebook is easy to tuck in a bike bag and take with you.
 Highly recommended!

 Mohawk-Hudson Bike-Hike Trail Map- Excellent map of the Schenectady to Albany portion of the Canalway Trail; free from Friends of the Mohawk-Hudson Bike-Hike Trail.

 The Feeder Canal Alliance offers a map and information about the Glens Falls Feeder Canal Trail.
 This scenic nine mile trail segment from Fort Edward to Glens Falls connects with the Glens Falls bikeway, a paved trail which leads to Lake George.

 Parks & Trails New York- Cycle the Erie Canal